brct-james/apricate/README.md

 - ~~Look through response codes and ensure all are using correct http response code~~
 - ~~Update my user auto-creation for Greenitthe with everything in the game for testing~~
 - ~~Add user auto-creation for Viridis (basic setup), so I still lock down the username ;)~~
-- Placeholder market at the farm itself with buy/sell `market` orders and set prices (probably some ledger currency helper funcs necessary)
+- ~~Placeholder market at the farm itself with buy/sell `market` orders and set prices (probably some ledger currency helper funcs necessary)~~
 - - ~~`GET` endpoints~~
-- - multiply good base value by the integer value of the Size to get total value
+- - ~~multiply good base value by the integer value of the Size to get total value~~
-- - metric tracking number of each item bought and sold
+- - ~~metric tracking number of each item bought and sold~~
+- - ~~Troubleshoot/test buy/sell, figure out produce specifics, maybe remove "Location" from market order request as that should be obvious from the `/my/markets/TS-PR-HF/order` endpoint~~
+- Update `my/.../{selector}` endpoints to not need the Username or type (e.g. Warehouse- or Assistant-) parts in selector (just `/my/markets/TS-PR-HF` for example)
+- ~~Get for items bought and sold metric~~

 ---

 ### Planned: **[v0.5]** First Public Alpha

-- Update starting user template with appropriate tools, seeds, goods, produce
+- Update starting user template with appropriate tools, seeds, goods, produce, currencies
 - Update documentation
 - Deploy alpha server and separate dev server once complete, host timed pre-alpha test via discord (no point till can sell produce and buy new seeds)